Couscous

 2 cups chicken broth 1/2 teaspoon salt

-1/4 teaspoon cayenne pepper 1/4 teaspoon black pepper
+1/4 teaspoon cayenne pepper 1/4 teaspoon freshly ground black peppercorns (Tellicherry)

 Over medium/high heat in a saucepan, heat the oil, brown the minced onion and minced garlic.
 Add the couscous and cook until it is golden brown.
 Reduce heat to low and add the chicken stock, salt, black pepper, cayenne pepper and simmer until most of the liquid is gone.
 Serve with a Moroccan lamb stew.